Camp David. Christian

 Cooper, Neville.
 Neville Cooper, aka Hopeful

-Cooperites are a self-sufficient group of about 400 members at Gloriavale
+Cooperites are a self-sufficient cult group of about 520 members.
+They are based at Gloriavale

-they moved in 1991 from their former location at Springbank
+they moved in 1991 (the move continuing through to 1995) from their former location at Springbank

 Christian Community near Cust, North Canterbury (also known at that